 Once described as “wonderfully exhausting” and “relentless in its energy,” Filson’s music is often brimming with rhythmic intensity.
 By coupling high-energy rhythmic devices with a colorful harmonic language, his music aims to stimulate the audience.
 Filson’s interest in cross-cultural composing has resulted in a merging of musical elements from both East Asia and the West with a unique voice that neither entirely derives nor ignores their respective traditions.

 Recent premieres include Longing, a work for sanjo gayageum and piano premiered by Su-Yean Ha and Weon-Ju Chu, Be Silent, a work for violin and 10-string dae ajaeng premiered by Dasom Cheon and Sora Yoon, Building Castles in the Sky as performed by gayageum player Sohyun Youn and janggu player Dongwoo Ham, Fractured Mirrors for flute and guitar, which was performed and recorded by Duo Alterity, and Tone at Twilight in Tokyo, Japan by the Japanese Orchestra Dolce.
 Filson’s music has also received performances by notable musicians such as world-renown pipa virtuoso Yang Jing, the highly acclaimed Duo Yumeno, and many others.

 As an active performer and advocate of new music, Filson has premiered and performed works of many contemporary composers.
 His fluency in improvisatory playing has resulted in a broad spectrum of performance competency including non-traditional methods of piano performance.
 Instilled with a love for collaborative projects, Filson hopes to continue working with fellow musicians of all backgrounds to create innovative and intercultural artistic experiences.

-Filson is currently a doctoral candidate and lecturer at the University of Hawai‘i at Mānoa.
+Filson is a doctoral candidate at the University of Hawai‘i at Mānoa.
 He is currently residing in Seoul while he works on his dissertation: a concerto for gayageum with gugak orchestra.
 Filson has received degrees from Anderson University (B.A.) and Butler University (M.M.), and his principal teachers have been Thomas Osborne, Donald Reid Womack, Takuma Itoh, Michael Schelle, Frank Felice, and Marcel Chyrzyński.